nehat312/AoC2024/README.md

 - [x] No more uploading the text files you moob.
 - [x] Make a function to pull down the sample data - requests
 - [x] Credit anze3db for utils updates.
+- [ ] Build function that stores the input puzzle data locally in a text file.
 - [ ] Something that captures the output and updates the README?
 SORCERY